 Most people have no idea how good they can feel.
-They think that symptoms such as bloating, gas, poor bowel movements (diarrhoea/constipation), low energy, chronic pain are all a normal part of life.
+They think that symptoms such as bloating, gas, poor bowel movements (diarrhea/constipation), low energy, chronic pain are all a normal part of life.
 Few people make a connection between what they eat and how they feel as having a direct influence.
 Good nutrition is key to good health.

 What we eat literally becomes part of us through a series of complex biochemical reactions.
 The human body is made of over 35 trillion cells, not including the trillions of bacteria as well.
 Every single one of those cells works together to maintain balance and good health.
 When we don’t eat nutritionally dense foods, those cells become starved of essential nutrients and struggle to perform basic processes.
 A simple way of explaining it is that substance A needs to be substance B and to get there it requires the nutrient zinc (for example).
-However if a diet is low in zinc then we may have a buildup of substance A but are lacking enough substance B, resulting in another problem down the line such as building up of toxins or insufficient hormones.
+However, if a diet is low in zinc then we may have a buildup of substance A but are lacking enough substance B, resulting in another problem down the line such as building up of toxins or insufficient hormones.

 Unfortunately today with processed food so ingrained in our diet we often lack the essential nutrients our bodies require.
 As I said, most people have no idea how good they can feel.
 But it doesn’t have to be that way.
-When we feed our body the things it requires and eliminate those that put a load on it, we can feel the benefits remarkably quickly.
+When we feed our body the things it requires and eliminates those that put a load on it, we can feel the benefits remarkably quickly.
 By making simple changes to your diet you may notice:

-Set yourself a 2 week nutrition and lifestyle challenge by implementing the changes below and check in with yourself to see how you feel.
+Set yourself a 2-week nutrition and lifestyle challenge by implementing the changes below and check in with yourself to see how you feel.

 Think of it as a process of discovery and not deprivation.